Advanced Family & Sports Podiatry

 Fungal nail infections become more common as you age.
 Older adults are more susceptible due to slower nail growth, reduced blood circulation, and possibly a weaker immune system.

-Men are more likely to develop fungal nail infections than women.
+Men are more likely than women to develop fungal nail infections.

 Weakened Immune System

-Individuals with weakened immune systems, such as those with diabetes, HIV/AIDS, or certain autoimmune conditions, are more susceptible to fungal infections, including nail infections.
+People with weakened immune systems, such as people with diabetes, HIV/AIDS, or certain autoimmune conditions, are more likely to develop nail infections.

 Athlete's Foot